 We don't paint every strand individually at this stage, but cluster and form groups.

 Now eye-drop the colors from the skin to the very roots of the hair, and make some smooth color transitions from the skin to the hair.

 Then create some volume by adding some saturated blue color.

 Use the same Soft Pastel brush and yellow color to add some bright spots to the green part of the hairstyle.
 Then draw some gentle aquamarine strokes, styling separate locks.
 And don't forget about the beard!
 Use blue and purple tints for it.

-Turn off Alpha Lock on the
+Turn off Alpha Lock on the "hair" layer.

 Use the blue, pink and yellow colors to draw some short, bright strokes, imitating shaved hair.
 Also refine the hair's roots a little bit using the Eraser Tool.